mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/primer-101/7-geometry.md

 </tr>
 <tr>
 <td>11</td>
-<td>Rather than using an infinite loop (<i>while</i>) we limit the total amount of fitting iterations to one thousand.
+<td>Rather than using an infinite loop (<i>Do…Loop</i>) we limit the total amount of fitting iterations to one thousand.
 That should be more than enough, and if we still haven't found a good solution by then it is unlikely we ever will.
-The variable N is known as a "chicken int" in coding slang.
+The variable <i>N</i> is known as a "chicken int" in coding slang.
 "Int" is short for "Integer" and "chicken" is because you're scared the loop might go on forever.
 </td>
 </tr>
 <tr>